tontinton/blog/content/posts/new_age_data_intensive_apps.md

 This will be less efficient in most cases than using Postgres, as you would need to upload a whole metadata file for each change, but it's much simpler when you don't need speed.

+> Tony from the future here: AWS has just announced <a href="https://aws.amazon.com/about-aws/whats-new/2024/08/amazon-s3-conditional-writes/">conditional writes</a>, really exciting.
+Do you think this post had an influence?
+Probably not 🙃

 # Implementation tips

 It used to be that you would need to roll your own abstraction over object storages.